OVER 120 VARIETIES IN STOCK AT

 Acer palmatum Shigitatsu-sawa

 Acer palmatum ‘Shigitatsu-sawa’ Shigitatsu sawa Japanese Maple.
-Very unusual reticulated green leaves with brighter-almost white-variegation.
-Smaller growing than most Japanese Maples with a mature height of about 15 feet and a width of about 10′, this tree should also be planted in locations shaded from hot afternoon sun.
+Very unusual reticulated green leaves with brighter-almost-white variegation.
+Smaller growing than most Japanese Maples with a mature height of about 15 feet and a width of about 10′, this tree should be planted in locations shaded from hot afternoon sun.
 Fall color is shades of red and yellow.
 Pictured above in late spring.
+(Sold out)

 Acer palmatum Oridono nishiki

 Acer palmatum ‘Oridono nishiki’ Oridono Nishiki Japanese Maple.
 Striking variegated new leaves of pink, white, and green.
 By summer, the pink color slowly changes to white; in the fall, the leaves show off shades of pink and red.
 Younger branches will also show irregular pink streaking.
 Leaf variegation is best when grown in a location with afternoon shade.
 A vigorous upright grower to about 20 feet with a spread of about 15 feet, this tree is also called ‘Orido Nishiki.’
 Translation of the original name is ‘rich colored fabric of the master.’
 Pictured above in late spring.